 Vivienne learnt the piano at 3 years old.
-And as for the violin, in two short years of classes, obtained a Distinction at the grade 8 ABRSM examinations where she was offered a scholarship to study the violin at the University of Manchester but declined to pursue her ambition to becoming a lawyer.
+And as for the violin, in two short years of classes, obtained a Distinction at the grade 8 ABRSM examinations where she was offered a scholarship to study the violin at the University of Manchester but declined to pursue her ambition of becoming a lawyer.
 In the following year, she obtained a further Advance Certificate in performance, and a Licentiate of the Royal School of Music in violin Performance shortly after.

 Performing the violin is a love of hers and played in the Leicester Symphony Orchestra, Leicester University Orchestra and chamber ensembles and appeared in many other solo performances.
 On one Occasion even had a chance to play for the former Singapore President, the late SR Nathan.